-The Career Centre is dedicated to helping students and recent alumni (up to 2 years) map out the career path best suited for them and putting them in touch with work opportunities.
+The Career Exploration & Education Office is dedicated to helping students and recent alumni (up to 2 years) map out the career path best suited for them and putting them in touch with work opportunities.
 A personalized, student-centred website provides 24-hour access to thousands of part-time, summer, full-time employment and volunteer listings.
-The Centre's Career Resource Library contains valuable information on career development, further education and employment.
-The Career Centre is located in the Koffler Student Services Centre, 214 College Street.
+Their Career Resource Library contains valuable information on career development, further education and employment.
+They are located at 800 Bay Street, 5th floor Website: https://studentlife.utoronto.ca/department/career-exploration-education/

-Website: https://studentlife.utoronto.ca/department/career-